Contact Us

 Share This Content

 Can your students explain what their main idea statement means?
 Is a superficial understanding or misunderstanding of the main idea impacting their ability to identify or explain supporting details?
-We may need to give students time to unpack the main idea.
-A few suggestions for helping students unpack a main idea statement: 1.
-Ask them …Read more
+We may need to give students space & time to unpack the main idea.
+What follows are a few suggestions for helping students unpack a main …Read more

 Share This Content